Scovill Zoo

 Scovill Zoo in Decatur, Illinois, is one of 210 zoos accredited by the Association of Zoos and Aquariums with 96 species spanning six continents and around 500 animals in residence.
 The zoo originally started out as a farm in 1967 when the Kiwanis Club donated money for its construction.
 Scovill Zoo has its own chapter of the AAZK or American Association of Zoo Keepers.
 The zoo participates in a large number of conservation projects and education.

 History

 In 1947, Guy Norman and Rose Scovill donated the property for Scovill Gardens (which now include the Scovill Zoo) to the Decatur Park District.

 The zoo first opened to the public in Decatur, Illinois in 1967 under the name of Scovill Farm.
 The Kiwanis Club had donated $14,000 to begin building the farm; initially it housed pigs, chickens, goats, and other farm animals.
 Additional donations were obtained to cover construction costs, which totaled $56,000.

 Scovill Zoo, as it is now called, houses hundreds of animals from nearly one hundred species including cheetahs, gray wolves, zebras, and alligators, along with the original farm animals.
 On September 25, 2006, Scovill Zoo became one of 210 zoos recognized by the Association of Zoos and Aquariums.
 In the spring of 2007, Scovill Zoo created a local chapter of the AAZK or American Association of Zoo Keepers to further education.

-Scovill Zoo director, Mike Borders, retired in 2008 after serving at Scovill for many years.
-The current director, Dave Webster has been at the Scovill Zoo for 20 years.
-Assistant Director Ken Frye came on board in 2009.